poult-lab/daily-word/english_words_ learning.md

 "to say in an advertisement that you use and like a particular product so that other people will want to buy it"

-11.dawn  [dɔːn]

-[noun] They start work at dawn.

-"the time of day when light first appears" -daybreak/sunrise-

-[noun] {~ (of sth)} the dawn of civilization/time/history.

- "the beginning or first signs of sth"

-[verb] The following morning dawned bright and warm.

-"to begin"

-[verb] Slowly the awful truth dawned.

-"to become obvious or easy to understand"